hphelion/documentation/cloudos/faqs.md

 ## Where can I get the HP Cloud OS Sandbox kit?

-> To request HP Cloud OS Sandbox kit, <a href="https://ssl.www8.hp.com/h41268/live/index.aspx?qid=19897" target="new"> click here </a> and register on the portal.
+> To request HP Cloud OS Sandbox kit, register for an account on the <a href="https://cloudos.hpwsportal.com" target="new"> HP Cloud OS Catalog</a> portal.

 ## How is HP Cloud OS integrated into the HP Cloud portfolio?